finlantir/finlantir.github.io/_posts/investing/2024-03-29-about-ionq.md

 ## IonQ's current state of development
 IonQ's current state of development showcases significant progress and achievements in the field of quantum computing.
 As of now, IonQ has successfully achieved its 2024 performance target of #AQ 35 with its flagship quantum computer, IonQ Forte, a year ahead of schedule.
 This accomplishment demonstrates IonQ's commitment to advancing quantum computing technology and delivering high-performance systems capable of solving complex problems.
-IonQ's technology is based on a **trapped ion architecture**, offering benefits such as accuracy, scalability, predictability, and coherence time.
+IonQ's technology is based on a trapped ion architecture, offering benefits such as accuracy, scalability, predictability, and coherence time.
 Moreover, IonQ has made a critical first step towards developing future quantum networks by achieving ion-photon entanglement, a key technical milestone for networking quantum computers.
 This achievement highlights IonQ's dedication to advancing the connectivity and capabilities of quantum systems.
 **What is #AQ 35**
 The Algorithmic Qubits (#AQ) metric developed by IonQ is a comprehensive benchmark that assesses a quantum computer's performance against valuable workloads.
 It summarizes and analyzes multiple quantum algorithms, providing insights into how a system will perform for specific applications.
 IonQ's #AQ involves running instances of various quantum algorithms on their systems, with successful runs demonstrating the system's capabilities in terms of entangling gates and qubit counts.
 The #AQ metric is crucial for predicting a quantum computer's performance against intended workloads, allowing users to make informed decisions based on the system's abilities for specific algorithmic classes.
 Additionally, #AQ represents exponential growth in computational space, where an increase in #AQ signifies a doubling of the system's computational capabilities.
 IonQ's achievement of surpassing the #AQ 35 benchmark with their flagship quantum computer, IonQ Forte, ahead of schedule showcases their commitment to advancing quantum computing technology and delivering high-performance systems